Campus Security Authority Training

 Title IX of the Education Amendments of 1972 (“Title IX”) prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Sexual harassment, which includes sexual violence, is a form of sex discrimination and is prohibited under the Cabrini Sexual Violence and Sexual Harassment Policy.

 This act applies to any student, employee, or applicant for employment or admission to the university.

 In accordance with the act, Cabrini University prohibits sexual harassment, sexual assault, sexual exploitation, stalking and retaliation.
 Title IX and the University’s Policy also applies to acts of intimate partner violence.

-With any questions or concerns regarding Title IX at Cabrini University, please contact the Cabrini's Title IX Coordinator, Susan Rohanna, Director of Human Resources.
-Susan can be reached in Grace Hall, Room 160, at 610.902.8206, or at email@example.com.
+With any questions or concerns regarding Title IX at Cabrini University, please contact Cabrini's Title IX Coordinator, Nikki Gillum-Clemons, SHRM-CP, Director, Human Resources.
+She may be reached at 610.902.8206, or email@example.com.